yiisoft/db/docs/en/query/where.md

 ## Filter Conditions

 When building `WHERE` conditions based on input from end users, you usually want to ignore those input values, that are empty.

-For example, in a search form that allows you to search by username and email, you would like to ignore the username/email condition if the user does not enter anything in the username/email input field.
+For example, in a search form that allows you to search by username and email you would like to ignore the username/email condition if the user does not enter anything in the username/email input field.

 You can achieve this goal by using the `Yiisoft\Db\Query\Query::filterWhere()` method.

 ```php
 // $username and $email are from user inputs
 $query->filterWhere(['username' => $username, 'email' => $email]);
 ```

 The only difference between `Yiisoft\Db\Query\Query::filterWhere()` and `Yiisoft\Db\Query\Query::where()` is that the former will ignore empty values provided in the condition in hash format.

-So if $email is empty while $username is not, the above code will result in the SQL condition WHERE username=:username.
+So, if $email is empty while $username is not, the above code will result in the SQL condition WHERE username=:username.

-**Info:** *A value is considered empty if it is null, an empty array, an empty string or a string consisting of whitespaces only.*
+**Info:** *A value is considered empty if it is null, an empty array, an empty string or a string consisting of space only.*

 Like `Yiisoft\Db\Query\Query::andWhere()` and `Yiisoft\Db\Query\Query::orWhere()`, you can use `Yiisoft\Db\Query\Query::andFilterWhere()` and `Yiisoft\Db\Query\Query::orFilterWhere()` to append additional filter conditions to the existing one.